attla/encoded-attributes/README.md

 Add the `Attla\EncodedAttributes\HasEncodedAttributes` trait to your model.

-To automatically turn some attribute into an encoded attribute, set the following variable for your model.
+To automatically turn some attribute into an encoded attribute, add a `Encoded` or `_encoded` suffix.

 ```php